Lynn Swann: College career

-Swann attended the University of Southern California in Los Angeles, where he was an consensus All-American on the Trojan football team under head coach John McKay, including the undefeated and national champion 1972 team.
+Swann attended the University of Southern California in Los Angeles, where he was a consensus All-American on the Trojan football team under head coach John McKay, including the undefeated and national champion 1972 team.
 McKay said of Swann, "He has speed, soft hands, and grace."
 He completed a Bachelor of Arts Degree in public relations in 1974.

 In 1971, Swann had 27 catches for 305 yards and two touchdowns.
 He led USC in catches and finished second to WR Edesel Garrison in receiving yards.
 As a junior in 1972, Swann rushed for 117 yards and had 27 catches for 543 yards and three touchdowns.
 This time, he led USC in receiving yards and finished second to tight end Charle Young in catches.
 In 1973, Swann rushed for 99 yards while catching 42 passes for 714 yards and six touchdowns.

 Professional career

-Swann was selected in the first round of the 1974 NFL Draft by the Pittsburgh Steelers with the 21st overall pick.
+Swann was selected in the first round of the 1974 NFL draft by the Pittsburgh Steelers with the 21st overall pick.
 The Steelers draft class of '74 is considered one of the best in NFL history and includes four Hall of Famers: Swann, Jack Lambert (RD2), John Stallworth (RD4), and Mike Webster (RD5).
 Undrafted 1974 free agent signee Donnie Shell is also a hall of famer.

 Swann spent his entire NFL career with the Steelers and wore the jersey number 88.
 As a rookie in 1974, he led the NFL with 577 punt-return yards, a franchise record and the fourth-most in NFL history at the time.
+He was named to the PFWA All-Rookie Team.
 He went on to win a championship ring with the Steelers in Super Bowl IX, but did not record any receptions in the tough defensive struggle (Pittsburgh quarterback Terry Bradshaw completed only nine passes in the game).
 However, he returned three punts for 34 yards.

 The following season became the highlight of Swann's career.
 He caught 49 passes for 781 yards and a league-leading 11 touchdowns.
 In the AFC title game against the Oakland Raiders, George Atkinson knocked Swann out of the game with a very hard but legal hit.
 He suffered a severe concussion that forced him to spend two days in a hospital, but surprised many by returning to play for Super Bowl X. Swann recorded four catches for a Super Bowl-record 161 yards and a touchdown in the game, assisting the Steelers to a 21–17 win over the Dallas Cowboys and became the first wide receiver to earn Super Bowl MVP honors.